Key Takeaways

 Does not wearing a helmet reduce my motorcycle accident claim in Oklahoma?

-Oklahoma does not require helmets for riders over 18 under 47 O.S. § 12-402.
-While insurance companies will argue that helmet choice should reduce your recovery, the law limits this defense.
-Helmet choice cannot reduce your compensation for injuries that a helmet would not have prevented — including leg fractures, internal injuries, spinal cord damage, and certain types of head trauma.
-An experienced attorney can prevent the helmet issue from unfairly reducing your award.
+Oklahoma does not require helmets for riders who are 18 or older under 47 O.S. § 12-609.
+While insurance companies may argue that helmet choice should reduce your recovery, the issue should be limited to injuries a helmet plausibly could have prevented or reduced.
+It should not be used to discount unrelated injuries such as leg fractures, internal injuries, spinal cord damage, or road rash.

 What is the most common cause of fatal motorcycle accidents?